Neuronal Nicotinic Acetylcholine Receptors Are Important Targets For Alcohol Reward And Dependence

 Digital Object Identifier (DOI)

 Wu, Jie; Gao, Ming; and Taylor, Devin H., "Neuronal Nicotinic Acetylcholine Receptors Are Important Targets For Alcohol Reward And Dependence" (2014).
-Neurobiology.
+Translational Neuroscience.
 453.